Lobuje East Peak 21 Days Map

 Why Lobuje East Peak ?

-• Lobuje East is good for those looking for a more challenging climb than the Island Peak
+• Lobuje East Peak is ideal for those looking for an introductory climb in the Himalayas

-• Lobuje East features steep snow slopes and exposed ridges, demanding good mountaineering skills and proficiency with ice axe and crampon use
+• Lobuje East Peak features steep snow slopes and exposed ridges, demanding good mountaineering skills and proficiency with ice axe and crampon use.

 • The view from the summit is amazing, i.e. Mt.
 Everest, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Makalu, Mt.
 Pumori, Mt.
 Ama Dablam, Mt.
 Cho Oyu, Mt.
 Thamserku, and several others.